GSA/search-gov-website/get-started/searchgov-for-federalist.md

   - Five your site a display name and a site handle
   - Enter the site handle in the search box form code on your website, see below
 1. [Preview your search results]({{ site.baseurl }}/admin-center/preview.html) once the indexing is complete.
-1. Put finishing touches on your search site in the Admin Center - brand your results page, etc.
+1. Put finishing touches on your search site in the Admin Center &mdash; brand your results page, etc.

 ## On the Federalist side of things, part 2